HTTPArchive/httparchive.org/docs/guided_tour_summary_requests.md

 ![example results](./images/guided_tour_summary_requests-count_reqtype_perc.jpg)

-As we leaned in Part 1, we can use the ROUND() function to trim the result to 2 decimal points for readability.
+As we learned in Part 1, we can use the ROUND() function to trim the result to 2 decimal points for readability.

 ```
 SELECT type,